Rāhula: Legacy

-Texts in the Mahayāna tradition describe that Rāhula is the eleventh of the 16 Elders (Ṣoḍaśasthavira; Chinese tradition added two elders in the 10th century, making for 18 Elders), enlightened disciples that have been entrusted with taking care of the Buddha's dispensation until the rising of Maitreya Buddha.
+Texts in the Mahāyāna tradition describe that Rāhula is the eleventh of the 16 Elders (Ṣoḍaśasthavira; Chinese tradition added two elders in the 10th century, making for 18 Elders), enlightened disciples that have been entrusted with taking care of the Buddha's dispensation until the rising of Maitreya Buddha.
 Tradition states therefore that Rāhula will be alive until the next Buddha, and until that time resides with 1,100 of his pupils in an island called the 'land of chestnuts and grains' (畢利颺瞿洲 (Biliyangqu zhou)).
 (Note: See Buswell & Lopez (2013) and Meeks (2016).
 For the number of 18, see Irons (2007); Strong (1997).
 For the information that Biliyangqu zhou is an island, see Dong (2010).)
 The pilgrim Xuan Zang (c.602–664) heard a brahmin claim that he met Rāhula as an old man, who had delayed his passing into Nirvana and was therefore still alive.
 On a similar note, Rāhula is considered one of the Ten Principal Disciples, known for his dedication to training new monks and novices.
 Moreover, he is considered to be one of the 23–28 masters in the lineage of the Tiantai tradition, one of the 28 in the Chan lineage, (Note: Welter (2004) says Tiantai has only 23 patriarchs, whereas Irons (2007) states they later expanded to 28.) and one of the eight enlightened disciples in the Burmese tradition.

 As one of the enlightened disciples responsible for protecting the Buddha's dispensation, Rāhula has often been depicted in East Asian art.
 He is depicted with a large, "umbrella-shaped" head, prominent eyes and a hooked nose.